kdave/btrfs-progs/Documentation/ch-sysfs.rst

         (RW, since: 5.14)

         Shows the scrub speed limit for this device.
 The unit is Bytes/s.
         0 means no limit.
-The value can be set but is not persisent.
+The value can be set but is not persistent.

 writeable
         (RO, since: 5.6)